Chapter 10 Map Algebra

 Figure 10.4: Example of a focal operation where the output cell values take on the average value of neighboring cells from the input raster.
 Focal cells surrounded by non-existent cells are assigned an NA in this example.

-Notice how, in the above example, the edge cells from the output raster have been assigned a value of NA (No Data).
-This is because cells outside of the extent have no value.
-Some GIS applications will ignore the missing surrounding values and just compute the average of the available cells as demonstrated in the next example.
+Notice in the example above that the edge cells in the output raster have been assigned a value of NA (No Data).
+This occurs because the neighborhood around those edge cells extends beyond the raster’s boundary, where no values exist.
+Some GIS applications handle this differently—they may ignore the missing surrounding cells and compute the average using only the available neighboring values, as demonstrated in the next example.

 Example of a focal operation where the output cell values take on the average value of neighboring cells from the input raster.
 Surrounding non-existent cells are ignored.